Colorado – Featured Online Programs in Social Work

 How to Become a Social Worker in Colorado

-There are two educational paths for becoming a social worker in Colorado.
-A bachelor’s degree in social work from a program accredited by the Council for Social Work Education (CSWE) will qualify you to work in many non-clinical settings without licensing, but a master’s degree in social work from a CSWE-accredited program is required if you wish to work as a licensed clinical worker.
+There are two educational paths to become a social worker in Colorado.
+A bachelor’s degree in social work from a program accredited by the Council for Social Work Education (CSWE) will qualify you to work in some settings without a license.
+However, a master’s degree in social work from a CSWE-accredited program is required if you wish to work as a licensed social worker in Colorado.

 Bachelor of Social Work (BSW)